NOAA-CEFI-Portal/regional_mom6/README.md

-Climate, Ecosystems, and Fisheries Initiative (CEFI) project - regional mom6 preprocessing package
+NOAA Climate, Ecosystems, and Fisheries Initiative (CEFI) - Data Portal Team
 ========

+## Regional MOM6 preprocessing package
 This is a developing regional mom6 module help both preprocessing the data and perform various statistical analysis shown in [Ross et al., 2023](https://gmd.copernicus.org/articles/16/6943/2023/).
 Many scripts are the modified version of the [GFDL CEFI github repository](https://github.com/NOAA-GFDL/CEFI-regional-MOM6).

 Current stage of the module is for estabilishing the processing workflow in the CEFI data portal.
 Future availability of a more sophisticated python pakcage for various end-user purposes is in the roadmap of this project.